nnhsse202122/music-server/README.md

 Next, you will need to create google auth credentials.
 Go to `OAuth Consent Screen`, then then fill out the user form.
 Click `External`, then click `Create`

+Then fill out the form to create an oauth consent screen.

+Go back to the crentials tab, and create a crential of oauth client id.
+Fill out information, and copy the resulting clientID and clientSecret fields.
+These should be filled out in your `DEV_CLIENT_ID` and `DEV_OAUTH_CLIENT_SECRET` fields.

+Then ask Mr. Scmitt to setup mongo db, and then your env file will almost be ready

 Make sure you share this env file in a secure way and not on this github repo!